Enroll Now for Summer

-The Library may duplicate print resources with free Internet resources to provide an additional point of access.
-Duplication with fee-based Internet sources will be considered when there is a cost-benefit for purchasing multiple formats, or multiple formats meet the needs of different users.
+The Library may duplicate print resources with free online resources to provide an additional point of access.
+Duplication with fee-based web resources will be considered when there is a cost-benefit for purchasing multiple formats, or multiple formats meet the needs of different users.

 Materials Budget Allocation